Social Justice Advocacy Certificate of Concentration

 Requirements: In order to receive the Social Justice Advocacy Certificate of Concentration at graduation, a student must be formally accepted into the program, and must complete the following requirements:

-- The student must complete at least 21 hours in the specifically approved curriculum, including both mandatory and elective curriculum requirements, with an average/cumulative GPA of at least 3.0 in all courses taken in the Approved Curriculum, and must achieve at least a 2.25 in any course taken in the Approved Curriculum which is to be included in order to meet the 21 hour elective requirement;
+- The student must complete at least 21 hours in the specifically approved curriculum listed below, including both mandatory and elective curriculum requirements, with an average/cumulative GPA of at least 3.0 in all courses taken in the Approved Curriculum, and must achieve at least a 2.25 in any course taken in the Approved Curriculum which is to be included in order to meet the 21 hour elective requirement;

 - Each student must complete additional mentoring, pro bono service, and administrative requirements, as approved by her/his faculty mentor and the director of the Center for Excellence in Advocacy; and

 - In addition to any elective Seminar, each student must complete a separate Independent Study Project or Directed Research Project approved by her/his faculty mentor in an area of social justice advocacy that would fulfill the experiential and/or writing requirements of an IRP or DRP.

 Course Registration: Students accepted into the Social Justice Advocacy Certificate of Concentration program will be given preference by the Registrar's Office for enrollment in any courses listed in the Mandatory Curriculum.

 Required Mentoring: Upon being selected into the Social Justice Advocacy Certificate of Concentration program, a student will be assigned a mentor who is a member of Stetson Law's faculty.
 The student will be expected to meet regularly with her/his mentor, no less than twice each semester, for the purpose of discussing advancement toward completion of the requirements for receipt of the certificate of concentration.
-Further, as a prerequisite for registration for each upcoming semester, each student accepted into the concentration program will be required to obtain the approval of her/his mentor, and Professor Scully or Professor Bickel, regarding her/his course selection.
+Further, as a prerequisite for registration for each upcoming semester, each student accepted into the concentration program will be required to obtain the approval of her/his mentor, and Professor Scully or Professor Bickel, regarding her/his elective course selections.
 It is the goal of this required mentoring that the participating members of the faculty will pass along to the students the benefit of their own experience and expertise in the fields which are defined as advancing social justice issues, and the areas of practice which directly involve the legal advocate in the protection of civil rights and social justice, as defined by constitutional and statutory law, or private law.
 In keeping with this goal, students in the Social Justice Advocacy Certificate of Concentration Program should not select elective courses simply because they are listed as qualifying courses, but will be expected to present an elective course plan that is directly related to their career plan.